Interactive Simulations with JSPlotly

 \[ \hat{\mathbf{y}} = \mathbf{X} \hat{\boldsymbol{\beta}} \] \[ \mathbf{e} = \mathbf{y} - \hat{\mathbf{y}} \]

-Obviously, the graphical representation for a multilinear fit is limited to two independent variables, x1 and x2, in addition to the response variable (3D graph), although the matrix calculation allows for several predictor variables (hyperdimensional space).
-Tangent to the first situation, here is an example.
+Obviously, the graphical representation for a multiple linear fit is limited to two independent variables, x1 and x2, in addition to the response variable (3D plot), although the matrix calculation allows multiple predictor variables (hyperdimensional space).
+With respect to the first situation, an example follows.

-Instructions - 1.
-Note that there is a Boolean flag (showFit) at the beginning of the code: false for data only, and true for the fit. - 2.
-You can click on add plot to view the data with the flag set to false, followed by another add plot with the flag set to true.
+2. You can click add plot to view the data with the flag set to false, followed by another add plot with the flag set to true.

-Rotate the graph and observe the surface around the points.
+Rotate the plot and observe the surface around the points.
 Unlike a linear fit, the points are distributed non-continuously in space.

 Suggestion:

-1. QSAR ("Quantitative Structure-Activity Relationship") results use multilinear adjustment analysis to identify the strength of predictor variables.
-Try a dataset on the internet that has 2 variables (e.g., concentration, pH, compound A, B, etc.).
+1. QSAR ("Quantitative Structure-Activity Relationship") results use multiple linear fitting analysis to identify the strength of predictor variables.
+Search online for a dataset that has 2 variables (e.g., concentration, pH, compound A, B, etc.)

-2. For more predictor variables, see the code below !!
+2. For more predictor variables, see the code that follows !!

-21.1 Context: Multiple linear adjustment with 3 or more predictor variables
+3.6 Multiple linear fitting with 3 or more predictor variables

-Although JSPlotly was designed to produce interactive graphs and maps using the Plotly.js library on top of the JavaScript language, it extends the application possibilities beyond graphical representations.
-An example of this permeates the following code, for a multilinear adjustment for a situation with 4 predictor variables.
+Although JSPlotly was designed for producing interactive plots and maps using the Plotly.js library on the shoulders of the JavaScript language, it extends the possibilities of application beyond graphical representations.
+An example of this is the code below, for a multiple linear fit for a situation with 4 predictor variables.

 Suggestion: